n3s0/n3s0.github.io/_reference-cli/01-docs.md

 ## Documentation

 Below are the links to Reference CLI's documentation.
-This will provide key documents such as the README, development documentation, etc. At this time there isn't anything to list.
-Will update this as soon as possible.
+This will provide key documents such as the README, development documentation, etc.

+Feel free to utilize the Toggle Menu and Side bar if available to navigate through the documentation for ```reference-cli```.
+The previous and next arrows will allow guests to browse the coumentation in the order it's configured.

 ### General